-The average yearly growths of Jute; Fish & Shrimp; Leather; and Tea are far below from the yearly growth of overall export which is 16.31% whereas the growth rates of RMG and EPZ are above the overall growth rate of export.
-The average growths of export of Jute; Fish & Shrimp; Leather and Tea were 7.61%, 7.92%, 8.56% and -8.49% respectively over the last 26 years from 1990 to 2016.
-Although the growths of Jute; Fish & Shrimp; and Leather were positive but the shares of all the products to the total export have fallen considerably over the last 26 years which is not a good alarm to keep the growth rate of overall export in the coming year.
-This has to be taken seriously by policy makers.
-It is also important to notify that the share of RMG to the export has increased to only 1.4% over the last 26 years although RMG itself contributes almost 69% (excluding EPZ) of total export which indicates that the share of RMG to export has reached to the celling.
+The growths of Jute; Fish & Shrimp; Leather; and Tea are far below from the yearly growth of overall export (15.99%), whereas the growth rates of RMG and EPZ are above the overall growth rate of export.
+Although the growths of Jute; Fish & Shrimp; and Leather were positive but the shares of all the products to the total export have fallen considerably over the last 26 years which should be taken seriously to keep the growth rate of overall export in the coming year.
+It is also important to notify that the share of RMG to the export has increased to only 2.22% over the last 26 years although RMG itself contributes almost 69% (excluding EPZ) of total export, which indicates that the share of RMG to export has reached to its ceiling.